All Blogs

 You need to ensure that students get a mix of content review, practice tests, and rest days to maximize retention and avoid burnout.
 A well-structured weekly ACT study schedule helps students stay on track while allowing flexibility for adjustments.

-Additionally, as students progress, regularly referencing the ACT scoring chart can help them understand how their practice test scores translate into actual results, providing motivation and insights for improvement.
+Additionally, as students progress, regularly referencing the ACT scoring chart can help them understand how their practice test scores translate into actual results.

 Here’s how to structure the study plan for optimal results: